metrorailings/OwlBlog/content/posts/week-4-insights.md

 Tampa Bay with a late drive intended to drain clock.
 Bruce Arians isn't quite that interested in running up the score in this particular affair.

 The haze blitz messed with Justin Herbert and fooled him into throwing an interception to close out the game.

+***

+## Bills @ Raiders

+Derek Carr with some poor passes ultimately left the Raiders having to settle for a field goal.
+Very disappointing short pass on 3rd and long too.